acgrissom/2016-ml-course/assignments/week6.md

 5. What multi-class classification scheme does the paper use for the multiple choice scenario?
 Describe how this works.

-6. How does the computational performance on the multiple choice data compare with the huamn performance?
+6. How does the computational performance on the multiple choice data compare with the human performance?

 7. What are the feature set and hypothesis space, respectively?